Tecemotide: Competition

 There are currently two products approved as maintenance therapy following treatment of inoperable locoregional Stage III NSCLC with induction chemotherapy: Tarceva (erlotinib), a targeted small molecule from Genentech, a member of the Roche Group, and Alimta (pemetrexed), a chemotherapeutic from Eli Lilly and Company.
 Tecemotide has not been tested in combination with or in comparison to these products.
 It is possible that other existing or new agents will be approved for this indication.
 In addition, there are at least two vaccines in development for the treatment of NSCLC, including GSK's MAGE A3 vaccine in Phase 3 and Transgene's TG-4010 in Phase 2/3.
 TG-4010 also targets MUC1, although using technology different from tecemotide.

 Drug development cost

 The costs spent on tecemotide development – beginning in the late 1990s – have not been published in detail by the companies Biomira/Oncothyreon, Merck KGaA, and Ono Pharmaceutical.
 Additionally, the estimation of the full cost of bringing a new drug to market – from discovery through clinical trials to approval – is complex and controversial.

-However, a cautious estimate of the tecmotide development cost spent until 2014 ranges from 300 to 500 million euros (390 to 650 million US$; for more information see Drug development).
+However, a cautious estimate of the tecmotide development cost spent until 2014 ranges from €300 to €500 million (US$390 to US$650 million; for more information see Drug development).